volumio/v-conf/README.md

 ####set(key,value)

 Updates the value of the key.
-Does nothing if the key doesn't exists.
+If the key doesn't exists, the method creates it inferring the value type.

 * key:   the key of an existing configuration values
 * value: the value to set